aws-samples/qnabot-on-aws-plugin-samples/README.md

 When your CloudFormation stack status is CREATE_COMPLETE, choose the **Outputs** tab.
 Use the link for `APIKeySecret` to open AWS Secrets Manager to inspect or edit your API Key in `Secret value`.

+### (Optional) Use the LLM as a fallback source of answers, using Lambda hooks with CustomNoMatches/no_hits*

+Optionally configure QnAbot to prompt the LLM directly by configuring the LLM Plugin LambdaHook function `QnAItemLambdaHookFunctionName` as a Lambda Hook for the QnABot [CustomNoMatches](https://docs.aws.amazon.com/solutions/latest/qnabot-on-aws/keyword-filters-and-custom-dont-know-answers.html) `no_hits` item.
+When QnABot cannot answer a question by any other means, it reverts to the `no_hits` item, which, when configured with this Lambda Hook function, will relay the question to the LLM.

+When your Plugin CloudFormation stack status is CREATE_COMPLETE, choose the **Outputs** tab.
+Look for the outputs `QnAItemLambdaHookFunctionName` and `QnAItemLambdaHookArgs`.
+Use these values in the LambdaHook section of your no_hits item.
+You can change the value of "Prefix', or use "None" if you don't want to prefix the LLM answer.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.